its-the-shrimp/bridge/docs/brb.md

     write-only file, that represents error output of the program, e.g. to the terminal.

-4. `argc` (index: 0x3):\
-    `argc` is a runtime-specific constant, which specifies how many command-line arguments were provided to the program.

-5. `argv` (index: 0x4):\
-    `argv` is a runtime-specific constant, providing a pointer to the start of array of command-line arguments.\
-    Command-line arguments are provided in the form of array of pointers to null-terminated strings, the C type for it is `char**`.

 ## System Calls

 **System Calls** are a crossplatform way to interact with the current system,